awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    }
    ```

 1. To view details about past executions of a pipeline, run the [list\-pipeline\-executions](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/list-pipeline-executions.html) command, specifying the unique name of the pipeline\.
-For example, to view details about the current state of a pipeline named *MyFirstPipeline*, you would type the following:
+For example, to view details about the current state of a pipeline named *MyFirstPipeline*, enter the following:

    ```
    aws codepipeline list-pipeline-executions --pipeline-name MyFirstPipeline
    ```

-   This command returns summary information about all pipeline executions for which history has been recorded over the most recent 12 months\.
+   This command returns summary information about all pipeline executions for which history has been recorded over the past 12 months\.
 The summary includes start and end times, duration, and status\.

    The following example shows the returned data for a pipeline named *MyFirstPipeline* that has had three executions: